Methylsulfonylmethane – or as it’s more widely known amongst the health community, MSM – is an organosulfur compound.

 That being said, there is still a wealth of information to be had both from studies that have been performed as well as an abundance of anecdotal feedback from the many years of global MSM users.
 Here are just a few of the benefits that have been attributed to MSM use:

-· Obviously, one of its best and most well-known uses involves pain management.
-Research has shown MSM to be effective against joint and muscle pain, stiffness, and soreness – helping conditions such as bursitis, tendonitis and gout.
-Since sulfur is critical for the health and strength of joint tissues (e.g. cartilage), this component of MSM is of primary interest in conditions and stresses effecting those areas.
+· One of its best and most well-known uses involves pain management.
+Research has shown MSM to be effective against joint and muscle pain, stiffness, and soreness – helping conditions such as bursitis, tendonitis, and gout.
+Since sulfur is critical for the health and strength of joint tissues (e.g. cartilage), this component of MSM is of primary interest in conditions and stresses affecting those areas.

 · Research has also shown MSM to be useful with various forms of arthritis – not only for pain management but as an anti-inflammatory agent as well, helping to reduce arthritic swelling.

 · Many users of both internal and external MSM have reported softer, smoother, and more “elastic” skin resulting from its use.

 · MSM helps protect against oxidative damage by aiding in the production of antioxidants like Glutathione.

 · Scientists have begun to research the ability of MSM to sensitize drug-resistant microorganisms (e.g. MRSA) so as to make them penetrable by previously unsuccessful treatment methods.
 Supplementation may play both a protective role against such infections as well as an integral role in treatment and recovery.

 · Although current research is insufficient, some studies have indicated minor benefits to respiratory conditions such as asthma and allergy.

 · Numerous studies have successfully used MSM as a permeability enhancement agent topically, coupling it with a variety of therapies used on a wide spectrum of conditions.
 One such study paired MSM with magnesium ascorbyl phosphate to evaluate their use in treating alopecia, concluding: